N1k0droid/Zabbix-Collection/TEMPLATES/Networking/Juniper/Led Status Discovery/Readme.md

 Official Zabbix templates do not include MX204 LED monitoring.
 Additionally, Juniper MX204 lacks the standard "snmp system status alarm" metrics available in other Juniper router families (see [Juniper Support Portal](https://supportportal.juniper.net/s/article/SNMP-is-not-pulling-data-for-the-Chassis-Alarm-on-MX204)).
 This template fills that gap by monitoring all LED indicators directly from the `jnxLEDTable`, enabling proactive hardware health tracking and master alarm detection.

-## Known Limitations

-### Chassis Alarm LED Special Handling
-Due to the non-standard OID structure of the Chassis Alarm LED in jnxLEDTable, this template uses **dedicated static items** for monitoring:
-- Chassis Alarm LED: LED State (status)
-- Chassis Alarm LED: LED State Ordered (severity)
-- Chassis Alarm LED: LED Originator (owner)

-Unlike other discovered LEDs, these items use 4-level OIDs (e.g., `1.3.6.1.4.1.2636.3.1.10.1.8.3.1.0.0`) instead of the standard 5-level pattern.
-This ensures reliable monitoring of the system master alarm indicator without discovery rule interference.

-### OID Index Differences
-- **Standard LEDs**: Use `{#SNMPINDEX}` for table indexing (e.g., `...3.{#SNMPINDEX}`)
-- **Chassis Alarm LED**: Uses fixed OID `...3.1.0.0` due to different internal table structure

 ### What It Does

-- **Automatic Discovery** – Discovers all LEDs on the MX204 (chassis alarm, PSU, fans, FPC, etc.)
+- **Automatic Discovery** – Discovers all standard LEDs on the MX204 (PSU, fans, FPC, etc.)
-- **Real-time Monitoring** – Collects LED state, severity, and component origin via SNMP
+- **Real-time Monitoring** – Collects LED state and severity via SNMP
-- **Intelligent Alerting** – Generates WARNING/CRITICAL/UNKNOWN triggers based on LED severity
+- **Intelligent Alerting** – Generates WARNING/MAJOR/CRITICAL/UNKNOWN triggers based on LED severity
-- **Chassis Alarm Detection** – Special trigger for the master system alarm LED
+- **Chassis Alarm Monitoring** – Special static items for the master system alarm LED

 ---